Location: 16 locations in the area of Delfland

 - The online information must be available in LetsGrow.
 It is vital for Delfland to see the water level in the basin to ensure the correct management advice ahead of rainfall events.

-At this moment there are 16 participating growers and together there are 100 ha of greenhousing connected to Rainlevelr.
+By the end of march 2020 there are 25 participating growers and together there are 139 ha of greenhousing connected to Rainlevelr.
 There are even several new connections being installed this year.
-It is estimated that by the end of 2019, a total of 200 ha will be connected.
+It is estimated that by the end of 2020, a total of nearly 200 ha will be connected.
 This estimate can be seen in the graph below, as well as the current locations on a map underneath.